Xbox Series S: Price, release date, specs and details

 Xbox Series S UK release date

-The Xbox Series S will launch on 10 November 2020 in the UK.
-You will be able to pre-order the console from 22 Sepetember 2020.
+The Xbox Series S will launched on 10 November 2020 in the UK.
+With pre-orders having started from 22 September 2020.

-The Xbox Series S will cost £249 in the UK.
+The Xbox Series S costs £249 in the UK.
 When we consider exchange rates and local taxes, that puts the price on par with other international territories.

 Xbox Series X vs Xbox Series S

 A deep-dive into the Xbox Series X specifications reveals a console that’s as powerful as the highest-end PCs you can buy.
 It comes fully equipped with a 4K Blu-ray disc drive and will have no problems playing any game thrown at it over the next five to seven years.